 Studies have shown that meditation can positively change your brain chemistry, making you more compassionate toward others and better able to cope with stress.
 You can even find gratitude meditations.

 If you’re new to meditation, start by finding a quiet space without distractions and clearing your mind, or following your breath, for five to 10 minutes per day.
-Yoga can be a more active form of meditation, incorporating the act of focusing your mind into movements.
+Some types of yoga can be a more active form of meditation, incorporating the act of focusing your mind into movements.